arvganesh/super-mario-kart-ppo/README.md

 This repo describes how integrate new ROMs into [stable-retro](https://github.com/MatPoliquin/stable-retro) + other setup guidelines.

-This repo shows an example integration of Super Mario Kart on the SNES.
+An example integration of Super Mario Kart on the SNES.

 ## Table of Contents